 There are other attributes the 996xt has but this covers the vast majority of the reasons why I chose to purchase my scanner, and why I would choose it over my PSR-600 if I could only keep one of the two.
 I highly recommend the 996xt but only IF you have P25 Phase-I systems in your area.
 Do some research before buying any digital scanner because you don't want to get stuck with a scanner that won't fit the bill, especially if you happen to have a P25 Phase-II system in your listening area, or even one that is coming soon near you.
 Please check first BEFORE buying!

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Uniden-Bearcat BCD996XT.
+We collect prices paid by real hams over the years to help you estimate the value of a used Uniden-Bearcat BCD996XT.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Uniden-Bearcat BCD996XT might be around:
+Based on historic data, today's second-hand price of the Uniden-Bearcat BCD996XT is around: